Amazon moves Lord of the Rings Season 2 from New Zealand to UK

 Amazon’s Lord of the Rings series will officially be set in the Second Age, the online giant has announced.

 Announced in 2017, the project is a hugely ambitious one for Amazon Prime Video, and not just because it costs a lot of money, although it does that too; the rights for J.R.R.
-Tolkein’s novels cost a reported $250 million, before production costs even began to mount up, with a commitment from Amazon to making multiple seasons.
+Tolkien’s novels cost a reported $250 million, before production costs even began to mount up, with a commitment from Amazon to making multiple seasons.

 Since then, speculation has run rampant about what the series might cover, speculation that has increased following the hiring of Star Trek 4 writers JD Payne and Patrick McKay to pen the show.
-Last month, Amazon teased the programme with the release of a map of Tolkein’s Middle-earth, which fans noted included Calenardhon, the name of Rohan’s lands when it was ruled by Gondor, which places the show as taking place in the Second Age (the Third Age is when The Lord of the Rings took place).
+Last month, Amazon teased the programme with the release of a map of Tolkien’s Middle-earth, which fans noted included Calenardhon, the name of Rohan’s lands when it was ruled by Gondor, which places the show as taking place in the Second Age (the Third Age is when The Lord of the Rings took place).

 Now, Amazon has confirmed that the series is going to be set generations before Aragorn and other known characters showed up.
-“Welcome to the Second Age,” tweeted Amazon cryptically, before going on to quote a passage from Tolkein’s novels: “One Ring to rule them all, One Ring to find them, One Ring to bring them all, and in the darkness bind them, In the Land of Mordor where the Shadows lie.”
+“Welcome to the Second Age,” tweeted Amazon cryptically, before going on to quote a passage from Tolkien’s novels: “One Ring to rule them all, One Ring to find them, One Ring to bring them all, and in the darkness bind them, In the Land of Mordor where the Shadows lie.”

 The words were accompanied by a newly expanded and detailed map, including Numenor, the land from which Aragon’s ancestors hail, which suggests that we’ll be looking at the bloodline leading to the eventual King of Gondor.
 The rhyme, meanwhile, suggests that we may be following, in particular, the years leading up to the Last Alliance of Elves and Men (Gil-galad and Elendil, father of Isildur) and, eventually, the first downfall of Sauron.